 Using Graphics and Audio

 Consider adding graphic elements, such as animated touch spots, when you need to demonstrate how interaction works within the app.
 This can be helpful when virtual objects are being scaled, repositioned, or rotated by the user.
-For example, if an object is scaled without seeing the gesture causing it, it may lead the viewer to think that the object is advancing or receding from the camera.
+For example, if an object is scaled without showing the gesture causing it, the viewer may think that the object is advancing or receding from the camera.

 You can also use audio feedback, such as sound effects from the app, to help communicate when an action is being performed.